newjersey/navigator.business.nj.gov/content/src/fundings/nj-industry-partnerships.md

 displayName: industry-partnerships
 urlSlug: nj-industry-partnerships
 id: nj-industry-partnerships
+sidebarCardBodyText: NJ Industry Partnerships can provide you with access to government resources, professional connections, and potential funding opportunities to help your business achieve its goals.
+The New Jersey Department of Labor, acting as a hub, will connect you with other local voices in your industry to address the economic and logistical needs of your operation.
 openDate: ""
 dueDate: ""
+summaryDescriptionMd: >+
-summaryDescriptionMd: NJ Industry Partnerships can provide you with access to government resources, professional connections, and potential funding opportunities to help your business achieve its goals.
-The New Jersey Department of Labor, acting as a hub, will connect you with other local voices in your industry to address the economic and logistical needs of your operation.
+  NJ Industry Partnerships can connect you with government resources, professional connections, and potential funding opportunities to help your business achieve its goals.
+The New Jersey Department of Labor (NJDOL) acts as a hub, connecting you with other local voices in your industry to address the economic and logistical needs of your operation.

 callToActionLink: https://www.nj.gov/labor/employer-services/industry-partnerships/
 callToActionText: Learn more
 fundingType: hiring and employee training support